The logo for Lawn.com.au

 Where to Grow Beetroot

-Rows of beetroot plant on garden bed
+rows of beetroot plant on garden bed

 All types of beetroot prefer a sunny spot in the garden with loose, well-drained soil.